ygda-org/programming-guide/sections/section-1.md

 ![sprite in inspector](../images/section-1/sprite_inspector.png)
 5) Now, we need a hitbox for our player.
 Add a `CollisionShape2d` as a child of the player node.
 ![player with collision](../images/section-1/player_with_collision.png)
 6) The `CollisionShape2d` still doesn't have a shape yet.
 In the inspector, select the shape field dropdown and select `New RectangleShape2D`.
-Then resize the blue rectangle in the Scene Dock ot fit the player sprite.
+Then resize the blue rectangle in the Scene Dock to fit the player sprite.
 ![player hitbox](../images/section-1/player_hitbox.png)

 Now, save these scene as PLayer.tscn with `Control + S` or from the `Scene` tab from the top-leftmost bar.
 You should create a scenes folder for better organization.